Is It Legal to Download Twitter Videos? What You Should Know

 The person or company that created the video usually still owns the rights to it, even if the clip is posted publicly on Twitter.
 Saving a copy to your phone or laptop does not transfer those rights to you.

-That means the riskiest actions are usually:
+The riskiest actions are usually:

 - reposting the video on another account